SITools2/SITools2-core/workspace/sitools-build/files/README.txt

 		- Paging problem in datastorage administration application
 		- DatasetView and ProjectModule dependencies are not loaded properly in the administration interface
 		- Fix PNG export in the plot GUI service
+		- Form size cannot be saved as public user

 	* Enhancements :
 		- No more context menu (right click) in dataviews
 		- Upgrade to Flotr2 for the plot GUI service
+		- Redesign window header style in desktop mode

 	* API changes :
 		- Data folder :